-Woman, 22, dies after serious assault in Hastings
+Homicide investigation: Woman, 22, dies after serious assault in Hastings

-A 22-year-old woman who was seriously assaulted in Hastings last week has died.
+A 22-year-old woman who was seriously assaulted in Hastings last week has died and a homicide investigation has been launched.

 She suffered the injuries at an address in Camberley on Thursday, August 15.